 In an email sent on Feb.
 27, Quibi teased a show called Die Hart, its "action-packed comedy on set in Atlanta, GA, starring Kevin Hart, John Travolta, Josh Hartnett and Nathalie Emmanuel."
 A week earlier, Variety revealed that Reno 911! is coming back as a Quibi series, including fan favorites Wendi McLendon-Covey and Niecy Nash.

 The first year of Quibi will have approximately 8,500 pieces of content spread across 175 shows.
 The most exciting end of the spectrum includes new horror shows from the likes of Guillermo del Toro and Steven Spielberg.
 The latter is developing a show called Spielberg's After Dark, which users can only watch at nighttime.

 Unscripted programming starring Idris Elba, Jennifer Lopez and Chrissy Teigen (and many other folks) is also on the docket.
-Tiegen is signed on to star in Chrissy's Court, which will borrow the Judge Judy formula.
+Tiegen is starring in Chrissy's Court, which will borrow the Judge Judy formula.
 Other big names tied to the service include Peter Farrelly, Antoine Fuqua, Anna Kendrick and Trevor Noah.

-Oh, and since it's the trend these days, expect reboots.
-MTV is bringing Punk'd and Singled Out to Quibi.
-And even Legends of the Hidden Temple is coming back, per the LA Times.
+Oh, and since it's the trend these days, you'll get reboots: MTV is also bringing Singled Out back from the mothballs and onto Quibi.
+Even Legends of the Hidden Temple is coming back, per the LA Times.